-No physical environmental impacts were found in excess of those predicted by the environmental assessment studies or in excess of environmental licence, planning or legislative limits during this reporting period.
+No physical environmental impacts were found in excess of those predicted by the environmental assessment studies or (with the exception of C3 in December 2023) in excess of environmental licence, planning or legislative limits during this reporting period.

-Air quality modelling was undertaken to assess the potential impacts of increased emissions on ground level NO_2 concentrations at surrounding sensitive receivers during the temporary exemption period 16 to 23 June 2022.
-The modelling found that potential air quality impacts to the surrounding areas were low and within or equal to the EPA's impact assessment criterion.
-As such, it's considered that the environmental goals of the project have been achieved during the reporting period.
+Air quality modelling was undertaken to assess the potential impacts of the increased emissions on ground level $NO_x$ concentrations at surrounding sensitive receivers during the temporary exemption period 1 to 29 December 2023 and for the C3 exceedance.
+The modelling found that potential air quality impacts to the surrounding areas were below the EPA's impact assessment criterion in both scenarios.
+As such, it's considered that the overall environmental goals of the project have been achieved during the reporting period.